 • Areas with only dial-up or no Internet connectivity (Pub.
 Util.
 Code Section (b)(2)(B)(i) - project areas with no Internet connectivity are eligible for up to 100 percent funding.
-Projects requesting funding for dial-uponly areas must identify in their application the households that are and are not eligible, so that Staff may calculate the appropriate funding level.
-Although the Commission does not consider mobile data services to be a substitute for broadband, for the purposes of this definition, they are considered a form of Internet connectivity.
+Projects requesting funding for dial-up-only areas must identify in their application the households that are and are not eligible, so that Staff may calculate the appropriate funding level.